kejriwalrahul/TrafficLeak/README.md

 4. We have removed very similar webpages (Ex: amazon.de and amazon.in) since they are possibly difficult to distinguish and because we can simply bucket them under the same provider.
 5. __Webpage fingerprinting__ is done (not website) (can be extended)
 6. __Caching effects__: We use hot traces for webpages rather than cold traces.
 Cold traces are easier to distinguish due to larger number of differing requests.

+## Reference

+Cai, Xiang, et al. "Touching from a distance: Website fingerprinting attacks and defenses."
+Proceedings of the 2012 ACM conference on Computer and communications security.
+ACM, 2012.